 Cherry Blossom Festival

 The best place to see cherry blossoms is in Yeouido.
-They hold their famous Cherry Blossom Festival from April 1 – 15 every year.
-While cherry blossoms can be seen all around Seoul, come to Yeouido because they close down streets so visitors can enjoy the cherry blossom in a peaceful setting.
-At night they light up the cherry blossoms and hold street performances and exhibitions.
+They hold their famous Cherry Blossom Festival from April 1 – 15 annually.
+While cherry blossoms can be seen all around Seoul, come to Yeouido because they close down streets so visitors can enjoy the cherry blossoms in a peaceful setting.
+They light up the cherry blossoms at night and hold street performances and exhibitions.

 Address: Yeouiseo-ro, Yeoeuido-dong, Yeongdeungpo-gu, Seoul